Dana Saunders, Director

-Angie Allred is a proud graduate of NC State University.
+Angie Allred (she/hers) is a proud graduate of NC State University.
 She has a B.S. in Agricultural Education with a minor in Horticulture Science; while at NCSU, she interned with the NC Future Farmers of America Association.
 After graduation, Angie taught Agricultural Education and served as an FFA advisor in Greensboro, NC, for seven years.
 She then earned an M. Ed. in Student Personnel Administration in Higher Education from UNC-Greensboro, where she worked in Student Services and Advising and served as a Leadership Development Coach.
 Through all these experiences she discovered her passion for working with college students and helping them identify and achieve their goals.
-In her spare time, Angie enjoys spending time with her partner and son, traveling, drinking coffee, reading, cheering on the Wolfpack, and thrift shopping.
+In her spare time, Angie enjoys spending time with her partner and sons, traveling, drinking coffee, reading, cheering on the Wolfpack, and thrift shopping.

 Shannon Barr, Exploratory Majors Academic Advisor